 Every child is a storehouse of potential.
 With the right support, guidance and appreciation they can touch the stars.
 It is essential to reward good behaviour and performance in a child to encourage them to continue doing so and to give them the wings to grow into well developed and confident humans.
 Every parent is a child's hero and being praised by one means the world to them.
-You can devise a reward system to further boost your child's morale.
+You can devise a reward system to further boost your child's morale and their brain development.
 This not only gives them encouragement to excel but also strengthens and cements the bond between you and your child.

 The reward can be verbal or material and designed keeping in mind your child's likes and dislikes, award them with what they would value and respect.
 However you need to keep a good mix of material and verbal rewards otherwise the child might use this as a way to fulfill all their demands.
 The rewards need to be well spaced and truly deserved otherwise it loses its purpose and becomes a routine practice, not a token of your approval as it's meant to be.

 This is probably the most prized reward a child can get.
 A simple hug, kiss or high five goes a long way in encouraging them and has the added benefit of strengthening your emotional bond with your child.
 This also promotes a sense of confidence in them and helps them better their relations with their peers and takes away the fear of interacting with new people or facing an audience.

 A parent's time and attention is deeply valued by a child.
 Taking out more time than routine, to do something constructive with your kid leaves a lasting impression in their sensitive minds.
 Involving them in your daily chores or asking for their help and advice in carrying out a certain task is an excellent way to connect with them.
 It sends across the message that you find them responsible which makes them feel more positive about themselves.

 Let them take a decision for the rest of the family to follow